Skip to Main Content

 (C-ID: ITIS 172)

-In this course, students will learn to implement Infrastructure as a Service solutions on Azure cloud platform.
-Students will learn how to manage Azure resources, including deployment and configuration of virtual machines, virtual networks, storage accounts, and Azure active directory services to manage user and groups.
-(04/22)
+In this course, students will learn to implement Infrastructure as a Service (IaaS) and AI solutions on the Azure cloud platform.
+They will gain hands-on experience managing Azure resources, including deploying and configuring virtual machines, virtual networks, storage accounts, and Azure Active Directory services to manage users and groups.
+Additionally, students will explore Azure’s AI services, such as cognitive services, machine learning, and analytics tools, to build and integrate intelligent solutions within the cloud environment.
+(12/24)

 3 units: 2 hours lecture, 3 hours lab.